 Partners have access to the Power Analytics tool, an innovative data collection tool that allows tracking of carbon emissions, energy and financial savings of their projects.

-Shires, towns and cities can shape how land is used and how millions of dollars worth of renewable energy is rolled out.
+The Cities Power Partnership project explores how shires, towns and cities can shape how land is used and how millions of dollars worth of renewable energy is rolled out.
 They can influence how new homes and businesses are built, determine the ways in which hundreds of thousands of residents will travel each day and band together to lobby for much needed state and federal policy change.

 The CPP works to assist these local trailblazers in transforming the way cities use and generate energy, as this has the potential to deliver 70% of the total emissions reductions needed to stay on track for the two degrees limit set under the Paris Agreement (IEA 2016).